 Diapering a Busy Baby

 As babies get older and more active, some squirm, wiggle, or even kick and scream when you change their diapers.
 What can you do about it?

-First, understand that it’s probably just a phase your little one is going through, and she’ll grow out of it.
+First, understand that it’s probably just a phase your little one is going through, and they’ll grow out of it.
 Until then, a few parental pointers:

 - Ignore it.
 For some children, wiggling is a power play.
 For others, it becomes a game.
 In both cases, your reaction is key.
 If you laugh, you’ve given your baby a powerful reward: Your attention!
 Keep an even temper and make it seem like the squirming is no big deal.

-- Distract her.
-Some parents sing to a baby, hang mobiles over the changing area, or give her a new and interesting object during changing time to hold her attention.
+- Distract them.
+Some parents sing to a baby, hang mobiles over the changing area, or give them a new and interesting object during changing time to hold their attention.

 - Never leave a baby unattended on a changing table.
 This goes for any baby -- wiggly or not.
-If you’re reaching for supplies with one hand, keep your other hand on her.
+If you’re reaching for supplies with one hand, keep your other hand on them.

 Reel in Roaming Hands During Diapering

 Babies are interested in everything, and changing time is no different.
 But what can you do to keep your child’s exploring hands out of the diaper area during changes?